Delapouite/kakoune-goto-file/README.md

 It works, but it can be tedious to always have to craft the main selection before hand.

-This plugin offers a `goto-file` command which find the first string on the current line and attempts to `edit -existing` its content.
-If it fails, it will try again by appending the content of `goto_file_suffix` option, and try once more by appending `goto_index_suffix`.
+This plugin offers a `goto-file` command which finds the first string on the current line and attempts to `edit -existing` its content.

-Here's a JavaScript example:
+If it fails, it will try again by appending the content of `goto_file_suffix` option and try once more by appending `goto_index_suffix`.

+### JavaScript example

 ```js
 const UserModel = require('./models/user')